calvarado2004/disk-performance-tests/README.md

 ```
 Perform that test like 10 times to get a good average of your IOPS

+For example, on a EKS cluster with a GP3 disks Portworx 2.8 cluster:

 ```
 test: (g=0): rw=read, bs=64.0KiB-64.0KiB,64.0KiB-64.0KiB,64.0KiB-64.0KiB, ioengine=libaio, iodepth=128
 fio-2.17-45-g06cb